sigp/opcode-purity/README.md

-# Purity in EVM Code
+# Purity in the EVM

 _This document seeks to define purity in the context of an Ethereum smart contract.
 Based upon this definition it then identifies which opcodes are